 def pallas_argmax(scores, n_boxes):

-# we assume that the index of each box is stored in the
+# we assume that the index of every field is saved within the

-# least significant bits of the score (see below)
+# least important bits of the rating (see under)

 idx = jnp.max(scores.astype(float)).astype(int) % n_boxes